robmarkcole/HASS-data-detective/README.md

 ![png](https://github.com/robmarkcole/HASS-data-detective/blob/master/docs/images/output_13_0.png)

-## Query all data
+## Fetch all raw data
-Detective takes care of formating raw data from the database into a format compatible with Pandas dataframes.
-Detective will intelligently sort out numerical and categorical data and format them correctly.
-Use `fetch_all_data` to import all your data into a Pandas dataframe in memory. **Note** that this approach means it can take a while to load the data into memory, but subsequent processing and handling are much faster and easier.
+Use `fetch_all_data` to cache all your raw database data into a Pandas dataframe in memory.
+It is useful to keep this raw data in case you mess up your processed data and don't want to go through the process of fetching the raw data all over again.

 ```python
 %%time